 One of the main issues I have with labels is the group children with a huge array of skills, interests, and talents together and that leads to approaches to their education that try to suggest it will work with anyone who has that label.
 I have used the TEACCH approach widely in a range of classes but never with the whole group and even if two students use it the way they use it is very different.

 I work with children all of whom have a diagnosis of Autism & associated communication difficulties.
-As a school we aim to support them to manage the frustration that leads to sometimes very challenging behaviour.
-In this role both the children and myself as the class teacher, are supported by a team of experienced and very capable learning support assistants.
+As a school, we aim to support them to manage the frustration that leads to sometimes behaviour that challenges us as adults to support them through their distress.
+In this role, both the children and myself as the class teacher, are supported by a team of experienced and very capable learning support assistants.

 This means no two resources or even lesson plans will be totally suitable for each individual.
 Each learner demands a bespoke approach to their education.
 For some the fact they are in a classroom with other children is an achievement that we struggle to comprehend.
 That often they will smile, laugh, seek interaction, and affection defies the stereotypes I was briefly told about on my initial teacher training.

 Here is a short guide on using the TEACCH structured teaching approach in the classroom for students with autism:

 Here are tips for implementing TEACCH in your classroom:

 - Organize classroom areas visually with defined spaces for each activity.
 Use shelves, furniture, carpet squares, etc. to create clear boundaries.

 - Use visual schedules with photos/drawings depicting daily activities in sequence.
 Review schedule frequently.